elugens/hello-javascript/docs/browser-related-questions/browser-document/modifying-the-document.md

 ---

-### At some point in your career, you will run across older methods of inserting and removing elements.
+### At some point in your career, you run across older methods of inserting and removing elements.
 Can you explain what these methods are and why you should know them?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> There are several methods that including appendChild, insertBefore, replaceChild, and removeChild.
-We should know them because we may run across them in older applications.</div><br />
+  <div><strong>Interview Response:</strong> There are several methods, including appendChild, insertBefore, replaceChild, and removeChild.</div><br />
-  <div><strong>Technical Response:</strong> There are several methods that were used prior to the more modern methods for inserting and removing nodes.
+  <div><strong>Technical Response:</strong> Several methods were used before the more modern methods for inserting and removing nodes.
 They include appendChild, insertBefore, replaceChild, and removeChild.
-Although, they aren’t used in modern code we should be aware of their function, use, and syntax, because we may run across them in older applications.
+Although they aren’t getting used in modern code, we should be aware of their function, use, and syntax, because we may run across them in older applications.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />